mantidproject/mantid/docs/source/release/v3.14.0/framework.rst

 - New python validator type: `:class:`~mantid.geometry.OrientedLattice`.
 Checks whether a workspace has an oriented lattice object attached.

-- As part of the initiative to move towards ``Instrument 2.0`` new objects have been exposed to Python and are now available via workspaces.
-The newly exposed classes include:
+- We have been making major performance improvements to geometry access in Mantid over the last few releases.
+We are now exposing these features via Python to give our users direct access to the same benefits as part of their scripts.
+The newly exposed objects are now available via workspaces and include:

  * :class:`mantid.geometry.ComponentInfo`
  * :class:`mantid.geometry.DetectorInfo`
  * :class:`mantid.api.SpectrumInfo`

 - :class:`mantid.geometry.ComponentInfo` is exposed to allow the user to access geometric information about the components which are part of a beamline.
-The full documentation can be found at docs/source/api/python/mantid/geometry/ComponentInfo.rst (hyperlink to be added).
+The full documentation can be found at this link: `ComponentInfo Documentation <https://github.com/mantidproject/mantid/blob/19664d0a0822c8893b198455e34c4685cfee40af/docs/source/api/python/mantid/geometry/ComponentInfo.rst>`_.

-- :class:`mantid.geometry.DetectorInfo` offers the user the ability to access geometric information about the detector(s) which are part of a beamline. ``DetectorInfo`` has also been given an iterator to allow users to write more Pythonic loops rather than normal index based loops - this is also helpful for abstraction.
-The full documentation can be found at docs/source/api/python/mantid/geometry/DetectorInfo.rst (hyperlink to be added).
+- :class:`mantid.geometry.DetectorInfo` offers the user the ability to access geometric information about the detector(s) which are part of a beamline. ``DetectorInfo`` has also been given an iterator to allow users to write more Pythonic loops rather than normal index based loops.
+The full documentation can be found at this link: `DetectorInfo Documentation <https://github.com/mantidproject/mantid/blob/7227b49ed4b76dee2ddbe7e91c84f07418738ce7/docs/source/api/python/mantid/geometry/DetectorInfo.rst>`_.

-- :class:`mantid.api.SpectrumInfo` allows the user to access information about the spectra being used in a beamline.
+- :class:`mantid.api.SpectrumInfo` allows the user to access information about the spectra being used in a beamline. ``SpectrumInfo`` has also been given an iterator to allow users to write more Pythonic loops rather than normal index based loops.
 In addition to this ``SpectrumDefinition`` objects can also be accessed via a :class:`mantid.api.SpectrumInfo` object.
-The full documentation can be found at docs/source/api/python/mantid/api/SpectrumInfo.rst (hyperlink to be added).
+The ``SpectrumDefinition`` object can be used to obtain information about the spectrum to detector mapping and also provides a definition of what a spectrum comprises, i.e., indices of all detectors that contribute to the data stored in the spectrum.
+The full documentation can be found at this link: `SpectrumInfo Documentation <https://github.com/mantidproject/mantid/blob/98d01d0b6056b93c8e2a647baa204187e7cfc3c9/docs/source/api/python/mantid/api/SpectrumInfo.rst>`_.

 Improvements
 ############

-SpectrumInfo now has more methods exposed to Python meaning users can access more information about the beamline that they are using.

 - :ref:`ChudleyElliot <func-ChudleyElliot>` includes hbar in the definition